m31coding/M31.FluentAPI/README.md

 The attributes `FluentApi` and `FluentMember` are all you need in order to get started.

-The attributes `FluentPredicate` and `FluentCollection` can be used instead of a `FluentMember` attribute if the decorated member is a boolean or a collection, respectively.
+The attributes `FluentPredicate`, `FluentCollection`, and `FluentLambda` can be used instead of the `FluentMember` attribute if the decorated member is a boolean, a collection, or has its own Fluent API, respectively.

 `FluentDefault` and `FluentNullable` can be used in combination with these attributes to set a default value or null, respectively.